 Connect throughout the day: Talk to your children during meal times, turning down the car radio to have a conversation and chatting during bedtime routine are all simple yet effective ways to connect with your kids.

 Laugh: I know you’re exhausted, but a smile or a laugh can help you get a little more energized.
 Tickle your children or encourage your child to tell you some knock-knock jokes.
 It doesn’t take a lot of effort and it’s really fun.
 Laugh throughout the day.
 Your children love to see you smile.

-Male lists: I love list making.
+Make lists: I love list-making.
 It really helps me get everything accomplished.
 If I write down “playground after school” on my list, then I feel obligated to take the kids to the playground after school, even if I’m tired.
 I find that getting outside helps me feel more human.

 If nothing is working and your house is in chaos, the kids are loud and rambunctious and you are simply too exhausted to connect…then forget it all.

 Your kids will be fine.
-Just make sure they eat something thoruhgout the day.
+Just make sure they eat something throughout the day.

 Get yourself a cup of coffee or tea, sit on the couch and forget everything.
 Watch the kids play, scroll through your phone, do whatever you need to do to recharge.